LucyZhao19/project/README.md

 Please note that the project requires conda, which can be installed from here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 Download Option 1:
 Unzip the folder submitted on Gradescope:
+`unzip project.zip`

+Check if the folder has been successfully unzipped (there should be a folder name called "project" without the .zip extension):
+`ls`

+If the unzip was successful, remove the zipped folder:
+`rm project.zip`

 Download Option 2:
 Download the following folders from this google drive link: https://drive.google.com/drive/folders/1Ca8MNlBiNXYzEubC6i33GsYCerNvKAHN?usp=drive_link